Azure-Samples/contoso-creative-writer/docs/workshop/WORKSHOP-README.md

     bash infra/hooks/roles.sh
     ```

-7. Run the postprovision script that will install the needed packages and deploy your app resources.
+7. Run the postprovision script
     - Make sure to **Replace `AzureEnvName`** with the value given for it in the lab manual.
     - This might take a while but should not take more than 5mins.